teebes/tango-core/tests/test_command_line.rst

-  shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango. build     Build a Tango site into a collection of static files.
+  shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango.
 >>>